Signal Composition — Examples

 EXAMPLE

-// SimpleStates does NOT decide or enforce.
+// SimpleStates does not decide or enforce.

 const plan = await planSignal.state({ subject });